yuvalmGS/gigaspaces-wiki-jekyll/xap97net/notify-container-component.markdown

 ---

 {% compositionsetup %}

-{summary:page}The notify event container implements the `IEventListenerContainer` interface, and uses the space inheritance support for notifications, using a GigaSpaces unified event session API.{summary}
+{% summary page %}The notify event container implements the `IEventListenerContainer` interface, and uses the space inheritance support for notifications, using a GigaSpaces unified event session API.{% endsummary %}

 # Overview